curioussoulscafe/curious-souls-cafe/README.md

 Originally created to facilitate meaningful discussions during Curious Souls Café [meetup events](https://curioussoulscafe.substack.com/p/event-structure), this app is now available to everyone, bringing the spirit of curiosity and connection to your fingertips.
 (Please note: the app is actively evolving, so features may be added, updated, or refined as we continue to enhance the experience.)

+To learn more about the original Curisous Souls Café initiative, check out our [website](https://curioussouls.cafe/).

 ## 🚀 Getting Started

 Step into meaningful conversations with ease!
 Here's how you can join the fun: